Home > Services > Work Injury Compensation Lawyers > Work Stress & Depression

 Every year, approximately 870 employees in Queensland have successful claims for work-related mental illness related to their employment.
 This is about 3.4% of workers’ compensation claims for the same period.

 In a hostile workplace, you regularly experience undesirable or unwelcome behaviour and bullying.
-It includes situations where you do not want to attend your workplace due to excessive pressure and lack of support.
+It includes situations where you do not want to attend your workplace due to excessive pressure or a lack of support.

-You could sue your Queensland employer if your mental health conditions like stress, depression or anxiety are due to workplace negligence in providing a safe and healthy workplace.
+You could sue your Queensland employer if your mental health problems, like stress, depression or anxiety, are due to workplace negligence in providing a safe and healthy workplace.

 Keeping you up-to-date and informed with relevant facts and news about the world of compensation law, our law firm and our services